kk-engineer/robosathi/content/en/docs/maths/probability/probability_distribution.md

     Height can take any value, not just round values, e.g: 150.1cm, 167.95cm, 180.123cm etc.

-Now, that we have understood that how random variable can be used to map outcomes of abstract random experiment to real values for mathematical analysis, we will move on to the next topic.
+Now, that we have understood that how random variable can be used to map outcomes of abstract random experiment to real values for mathematical analysis, we will understand its applications.
 <br>

 {{< question >}}